 Nature Red In Tooth And Claw

-"Nature, red in tooth and claw," a phrase immortalized by Alfred Lord Tennyson in his poem In Memoriam A.H.H., encapsulates a brutal reality of the natural world: a world of constant struggle for survival, where predation, competition, and death are ever-present forces shaping the evolution and behavior of all living things.
+"Nature, red in tooth and claw," a phrase immortalized by Alfred Lord Tennyson in his poem *In Memoriam A.H.On the flip side, h. *, encapsulates a brutal reality of the natural world: a world of constant struggle for survival, where predation, competition, and death are ever-present forces shaping the evolution and behavior of all living things.
 This concept, often misinterpreted as a justification for human cruelty, is in reality a poetic observation of the inherent Darwinian struggle that drives ecological processes.

 The Origins of the Phrase